Floki Inu (FLOKI) Price Tops $0.0000

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Floki Inu’s launch date was July 7th, 2021.
-Floki Inu’s total supply is 9,934,782,305,302 tokens and its circulating supply is 9,317,621,738,535 tokens.
-The official website for Floki Inu is floki.com.
+Floki Inu’s total supply is 9,933,173,632,731 tokens and its circulating supply is 9,317,621,738,535 tokens.
 The Reddit community for Floki Inu is https://reddit.com/r/floki and the currency’s Github account can be viewed here.
-Floki Inu’s official message board is realflokiinu.medium.com.
+The official message board for Floki Inu is realflokiinu.medium.com.
 Floki Inu’s official Twitter account is @realflokiinu and its Facebook page is accessible here.
+Floki Inu’s official website is floki.com.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Floki Inu directly using U.S. dollars.
-Investors seeking to acquire Floki Inu should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Floki Inu using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Floki Inu directly using U.S. dollars.
+Investors seeking to trade Floki Inu should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Floki Inu using one of the exchanges listed above.

 Receive News & Updates for Floki Inu Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Floki Inu and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.